 Differentiation is an interesting topic in business as well.
 There are many ways to differentiate, to win customers.
 Of course, there is price, and competing mainly on price can be a valid strategy.
 But when you are looking to target customers who are willing to pay a premium, you’ll have to find other ways to differentiate, ways which make sense in the eyes of the customer.

 I remember speaking with some senior managers at a recruitment firm; they felt that their firm was very different from their competitors’ and so they felt they could charge accordingly (“we have the best candidates!”).
 To their clients, what they offered seemed pretty much the same as every other recruitment firm out there (“that’s what they all say”).

 Is your business actually driving commoditisation by promoting things on the same dimensions as everyone else?
-Moreover, is your value proposition actually differentiated?
+Moreover, is your value proposition actually different in the eyes of the customer?
 Helping businesses to develop differentiated value propositions which guard against disruption is something we love to do.
-If you’d like to chat about it, please reach out at firstname.lastname@example.org.
+If you’d like to chat about it, please reach out at email@example.com.

 Now, for all the men out there on dating websites, here’s my advice.
 Please be different.
 Maybe don’t compete on price (depending on the type of website you’re on), but do compete on any dimension that isn’t the same dimension as ALL the others.
 That would make my life much easier.
 Thank you.